Why was Tech Field Day created?

 What does independent really mean?
 We’re not trying to get into arguments, and we apologize if your feelings are hurt.
 This is all about building community, supporting thought leaders, and linking up folks who are left out of traditional analyst and media events.
-If your contact list already includes the names of most major PR and marketing folks, you are probably not going to get an invite.
-If most of your income already comes from the sponsors, you are definitely not going to get an invite.
 If you serve the community openly, live and breathe technology, and do this for love, not a paycheck, you should be on our list!
+But if your contact list already includes the names of most major PR and marketing folks, or most of your income already comes from the sponsors, this event isn’t for you.

 Where does the money come from?
 Where does it go?

 This event is run as a community service rather than a profit-motivated media business.
 In this way, costs are kept to a reasonable minimum.
-Our sponsorship fee is based on projected event costs, and we intend to use all of the money to host this and future events, not line our pockets.
+Our sponsorship fee is based on projected event costs, and we use all of the money to host this and future events, not line our pockets.
 The most expensive thing we do is fly folks in to attend, so I guess you could say the money goes to United Airlines!
-We are also hiring event managers and other professionals to make sure the whole thing comes off without a hitch, and these folks are worth every penny.
+We also have a full-time event manager and other professionals to make sure the whole thing comes off without a hitch, and these folks are worth every penny.
 About 1/3 of our budget goes to professional services (people), 1/3 to travel costs (airfare and bus services), and 1/3 to on-site costs (hotels, catering, etc).

 When and where is the event?

 See the main Field Day page for a list of upcoming dates!
-The first Tech Field Day was held in San Jose, CA on November 12 and 13, 2009.
-We held four events in 2010, beginning with our Boston event in April.
-We may eventually have other events in other locations (the UK, Southern California, Denver) in the future.
+The first Tech Field Day was held in San Jose, CA on November 12 and 13, 2009, and later events have been held in Austin, Boston, Seattle, and Denver as well.

 Isn’t this just a paid vendor love fest?

-If you know the folks we are bringing in to attend, you should know better than to throw rocks.
+Get to know the folks we are bringing in to attend and you’ll know that this is not the case.
 These folks believe in tech and won’t hesitate to tell the truth, even if it hurts.
 They aren’t paid to attend (though their expenses are covered), and most are taking vacation days off from work.
 If you’re worried about payola, there are much better places to look.